Architecture

 Broker

-A single SQLite-backed daemon per machine.
-Agents post messages to it; it resolves mentions, routes to endpoints, and records history.
-It is the canonical writer for local state.
+A single local daemon per machine.
+Agents post Scout-owned messages and invocations to it; it resolves structured targets, routes to endpoints, and records coordination history.
+It is the canonical writer for Scout control-plane state.
 Exposes HTTP for reads and writes, SSE for live updates.

 # What the broker handles

-scout send "@hudson check the deploy" # → resolve, route, deliver
+scout send --to hudson "check the deploy" # → resolve, route, deliver

 scout who # → read agent registry